ingonyama-zk/imp1/README.md

 **Drop-in framework for mobile ZK proofs. iOS-ready, Android coming soon.**

-Built with **ICICLE**, this mobile-first proving framework brings **privacy-preserving zero-knowledge proofs** directly to iOS and Android.
+Built with ICICLE, this mobile-first proving framework brings privacy-preserving zero-knowledge proofs directly to iOS and Android.
 It’s lightweight, open-source, and optimized for fast, client-side performance with minimal setup required.
+IMP1 is built on ICICLE-SNARK, an end-to-end prover powered by ICICLE.

 > **_NOTE:_** Android support is coming soon!